A-Gordon/abnamro-to-ynab/README.md

+# AbnAmro-to-YNAB
-This is an amalgamation of multiple projects
+This is an amalgamation of multiple projects.

 These are
 abnamro-tx: Took out the dates and simply download since the last statement download
 abncsv2qif: Took out the memo section to fit with csv upload in bulk by fintech sed -i.bak '/\^/ { N; d; }' test.csv
 fintech-to-ynab: Used to import the csv

+## Function
-The aim of this project is to combine the three above into a single functioning auto import feature for abn amro to ynab
+The aim of this project is to combine the three above into a single functioning auto import feature for abn amro to ynab.

-TARGET_DATA_FOLDER = './data'

-To do
-Cron
-Add fucntionality to download a date range
-Add more functionality around headless/windows tidy up directories code it properly
-Add actual logging
+Currently the resulting container will run a python script that uses selenium to log into the ABN AMRO web portal, download a transactions statement and convert that into a csv.
+Once converted it will run fintech-to-ynab to upload the csv to the ynab account.

+It is currently configured to run this every 15 mins by invoking cron.

+## Getting Started
+- Clone the repo
+- Build the container
+- Run

+Build the container
+Run with privilege, a path mapped to /data and the required variables passed through.
+These can passed using the -e flag or --env-file to pass them in a file.

+These are :
+- ABNAMRO_ACCOUNT_NUMBER
+- ABNAMRO_CARD_NUMBER
+- ABNAMRO_IDENTIFICATION_CODE
+- YNAB_ACCESS_TOKEN
+- YNAB_BUDGET_ID
+- YNAB_ACCOUNT_ID

-docker run --env-file=../env.list --volume $(pwd)/export-data:/data --privileged ag_testing:latest
+docker run --env-file=../env.list --volume $(pwd)/export-data:/data --privileged {{container_name}}:latest

-xvfb-daemon-run python download.py --period-from "2018-05-01" --period-to "2018-05-14"
+## To do
+- Add different directory structure
+- Add actual logging, currently just outputs ugly logs to stdout
+- Tidy up and restructure code

+> This app is not officially supported by YNAB in any way.
+Use of this app could introduce problems into your budget that YNAB, through its official support channels, will not be able to troubleshoot or fix.
+Please use at your own risk!